 The Committee recommends the State to ensure Participation of the representative organisations of persons with disabilities as part and parcel of governmental decision-making and regulate it to ensure the transparency and inclusiveness of the process and availability of resources to support such participation.

-6. Training of professionals on the rights of persons with disabilities takes places almost exclusively in the framework of projects (mostly, the European Union).
+6. Training of professionals on the rights of persons with disabilities takes places almost exclusively in the framework of projects (mostly, financed by the European Union).
 The exception from this practice is training of social workers that is financed from other sources, and is subject to public procurement of the service.
-There is a number of problems with this approach:
+There are a number of problems with this approach:

 - the reliance on projects to train professionals makes it impossible to ensure any meaningful continuity of the process, gradually preparing the workforce that has solid foundations of the human rights-based approach to disability.
 There is an urgent need to develop a forward-looking strategy on training of professionals in all relevant fields and ensure sustainable funding for this purpose.